Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

 For closed systems, for which the contributions to the Keldysh action from the forward and backward branches are independent and identical, the enlarged symmetry group $\mathrm{U}_+(1) \times \mathrm{U}_-(1)$ does not yield information beyond the original $\mathrm{U}(1)$ symmetry of the Hamiltonian.
 For example, the explicit breaking of $\mathrm{U}_+(1)$ by adding terms to the Hamiltonian implies that also $\mathrm{U}_-(1)$ is broken, since modifications of the Hamiltonian affect the forward and the backward branches in the same way.
 However, the distinction between symmetry transformations on the forward and backward branches becomes meaningful and important for open systems, when dissipative processes couple the forward and backward evolution.
 Then, a fruitful perspective is opened up by distinguishing between \textit{classical} and \textit{quantum symmetries}.
 In analogy to the distinction between classical and quantum fields in the Keldysh rotation in Eq.~\eqref{eq:bosonic-Keldysh-rotation}, in Ref.~\cite{Sieberer2016a}, the generators of continuous classical and quantum symmetries are defined, respectively, as symmetric and antisymmetric superpositions of the generators of symmetry transformations on the forward and backward branches.
 For the case of $\mathrm{U}(1)$ phase rotations $\psi_{\pm}(t, \mathbf{x}) \to \e^{\imag \alpha_{\pm}} \psi_{\pm}(t, \mathbf{x})$, this definition of classical and quantum symmetries corresponds to the choices $\alpha_+ = \alpha_-$ and $\alpha_+ = - \alpha_-$.
-To include also the case of discrete symmetry groups, we employ here a more general definition of classical and quantum symmetries.
-Let us consider a many-body system with multicomponent field operators $\hat{\psi}$, where we leave the indices pertaining to internal and external degrees of freedom implicit.
-A unitary transformation $\hat{G}$ of operators can be represented through a unitary matrix $G$ according to $\hat{G} \hat{\psi} \hat{G}^{\dagger} = G \hat{\psi}$.
-The transformation of operators induces a transformation of complex or Grassmann fields, which is also described by $G$.
-In particular, for the functional integral representation of the propagator $\hat{U}(t, t_0) = \e^{-\imag \hat{H} \left( t - t_0 \right)}$ which is governed by the action $S$ in Eq.~\eqref{eq:S-propagator}, the fields transform as $\psi \mapsto G \psi$.
-Extending this transformation to the Keldysh contour, we define a Keldysh action as having a classical symmetry if it is invariant under $\psi_{\pm} \mapsto G \psi_{\pm}$.
-That is, the fields on the forward and backward branches are transformed in the same way.
-In contrast, we define a quantum symmetry as requiring invariance of the Keldysh action under independent transformations of the fields on the forward and backward branches.
-Clearly, this includes the classical symmetry transformation $\psi_{\pm} \mapsto G \psi_{\pm}$, but also two further possibilities: $\psi_+ \mapsto G \psi_+$ and $\psi_- \mapsto \psi_-$ as well as $\psi_+ \mapsto \psi_+$ and $\psi_- \mapsto G \psi_-$.
+To include also the case of discrete symmetry groups, we employ in the following a more general definition of classical and quantum symmetries.